-Spark is a data processing engine designed to be fast and easy to use.
+Apache Spark is a data processing engine designed to be fast and easy to use.
 We have setup Jupyter notebooks that use Spark to analyze our Telemetry data.
-Jupyter workbooks can be easily shared and updated among colleagues, and, when combined with Spark, enable richer analysis than SQL alone.
+Jupyter notebooks can be easily shared and updated among colleagues, and, when combined with Spark, enable richer analysis than SQL alone.

-The Spark clusters can be spun up on ATMO.
-The Spark Python API is called pyspark.
+The Spark clusters can be launched from ATMO.
+The Spark Python API is called PySpark.

 - Click “Launch an ad-hoc Spark cluster”.